-PAT: ... she decides to take the whole family -- she and her five boys -- and move them to San Francisco because she wanted to get away from segregation.
-And this was at a time when the Civil Rights Movement is like
+PAT: She decided to take the whole family -- she and her five boys -- and move them to San Francisco because she wanted to get away from segregation.
+And this was at a time when the Civil Rights Movement is like ...

-DARRYL: Man, it was so gorgeous there during the 60s.
+DARRYL LESTER: And man, it was so gorgeous there during the '60s.
 That was a gorgeous city.

 PAT: And little Darryl is suddenly in this, like, radically different world.

 LEE: Yeah, he was in a much more diverse place.

 DARRYL LESTER: I had some nice good white buddies.
 My white buddy, his name was Tom. [laughs].
 Me and him played on the 49ers.
 That was our football team.

 DARRYL LESTER: We’d do our work, and then he’d ride his bike over to my house, and I’d get on the back of his bike and we’d ride to football practice.

 LEE: So they were -- you know, they were tight.

 DARRYL LESTER: It was just a whole change of atmosphere.